devomid/jajisha/README.md

 * Review validation
 * Defensive handling of malformed input

-### Secrets
+## Secrets

 Sensitive configuration is supplied through environment variables.

-No database credentials or authentication secrets should be committed to the repository.
+Database credentials and authentication secrets should never be committed to the repository.

 ---

 # 🧪 Testing

-Testing covers the frontend, backend, and security surface.
+Jajisha has automated test coverage across the frontend, backend, and dedicated security surface.

 ## Frontend

-The frontend test suite covers:
+The frontend suite covers:

 * Zustand stores
 * Utility functions